peachjean/codewatch/DEVELOPMENT.md

 ## Design

 We have a:
-  data type -- coverage data or rule sets
+  data type -- coverage data or rule sets -- self-selecting extension hosting api -- commenting on commits or pull requests -- driver-style extension (allowing detection would be sweet) metrics aggregation -- website displaying historical metrics -- driver-style extension build tool integrations -- integrations in build tools that call out to codewatch

 When a build runs, all configured data gets stored as a note attached to the